ucsb-seclab/harden-HBFA/blogs/2022-01-16/README.md

 able to start and run *RWEVERYTHING* -  is suddenly much easier tangible.

-A very common chicken/egg problem while engineering for UEFI platforms is, that analysis tools run on a "real" operating system only — that fails to boot due to a problem that gots to be analysed.
+A very common chicken/egg problem while engineering for UEFI platforms is, that analysis tools run on a "real" operating system only â€” that fails to boot due to a problem that gots to be analysed.

 While a UEFI Shell mostly runs in an early development stage of a board, those analysis tools are regrettably not available for UEFI Shell.
 That is also true for *GPIO*-tools.